ryanfox/orrery/README.md

 * Planetary radius
 * Orbital radius
 * Orbital period
-* Orbital inclination (translation up/down)
+* Orbital inclination
-* Orbital elevation (rotation about center)
+* Periapsis angle (how far from reference plane the farthest point on the orbit is)
-* Orbital ellipticity
+* Orbital eccentricity
-* Orbital ellipse rotation
+* Ascending node angle (where the orbit "crosses" the reference plane)
-* Orbital phase (where the planet is with respect to other planets in the system)
+* Mean anomaly (how far the planet is along its orbit at time t = 0)

 Currently Orrery only supports one planet, so many of these are moot.
 This list also does not include every factor that may affect the system, but the goal is a reasonable simulation, not perfect physical replication.